DevHanza/habitzy/.github/README.md

 # habitzy

 _A platform to help users build and maintain positive habits.
-Users can sign up, track their daily routines, and monitor progress over time.
-This makes habit tracking seamless and visually engaging.._
+Users can sign up, track their daily routines, and monitor progress over time._

 <br/>